Marek’s Disease in Chickens (2023 Updates)

 Is Marek’s disease contagious to humans?

 No, the herpes virus strains that cause Marek’s disease are not contagious to humans.
 These strains are a subfamily that only affects chickens, turkeys, and quails.
-We are in luck because Marek’s herpes virus is closely related to human variants.
+We are lucky because Marek’s herpes virus is closely related to human variants.

 It is in the same family as the human herpes variants.
 In humans, the most well-known herpes viruses are chickenpox (varicella-zoster), cold sores, and genital herpes (herpes simplex).
 All these viruses are genetically very closely related, especially in the unique regions of the DNA that characterize the herpes viruses.
 They have the same appearance if you look at them with a microscope.